 2. Create a Powerful Password

-The hackers would simply ping the devices on the net and see if the standard default password would work.
+The hackers would ping the devices on the net and see if the standard default password would work.

 Never use easy-to-guess passwords like your child’s name and your birthday.